googledatastudio/community-connectors/kaggle/README.md

 ## Examples and use cases covered in the connector

 - **Kaggle authentication required**
   This community connector requires third-party authentication.
-To use the Kaggle API, sign up for a Kaggle account [kaggle](https://www.kaggle.com).
+To use the Kaggle API, sign up for a [Kaggle] (https://www.kaggle.com) account.
 Then go to the 'Account' tab of your user profile (https://www.kaggle.com/{username}/account) and select 'Create API Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
 Note: The API key obtained should be used as the password for authentication.
 - **Error handling and messaging**
   Example of using [error handling methods and providing useful error messages